 What it was like to run the Tokyo Marathon – Few Things I Learned

-It was a great honor and privileged to have toed the line with 36,247 runners.
+It was a great honor and privilege to have toed the line with 36,247 runners.

 More than once, I needed walking directions, – they gladly walk with you and direct you to be sure you are going the right way.

-I dropped my travel identification and credit card along the race course, the person who found it turned it in at the Police Station.
+I dropped my travel identification and credit card along the race course, the person who found it turned it in at one of the Police Stations.

 By the way, I didn’t tell my sister about this until now.
 I’m sure she will read this blog apparently.
 I didn’t want her to worry as she had a flight to catch to the Philippines for a vacation the day after the race.

-Running it was sort of like touring Tokyo on foot.
+Running the course was sort of like touring Tokyo on foot.
 We ran by tourist spots – the Tokyo Tower, Imperial Palace, Ginza and much more.